MichaelTeng7/AnnotationChecker/README.md

 </br></br>The <b>__call__</b> method intercepts calls to the decorated function;
   it specifies <b>*args</b> and <b>**kargs</b> to handle all calls, regardless of their parameter structure.
-My method was about 40 lines (but about 17 lines were comments/blank, and 7 comprise the <b>param_arg_binding</b> local function supplied in the download; this function computes an <b>ordereddict</b> of the parameter names (each associated to its argument) in the order that the parameters are defined in the function.

 The <b>__call__</b> method
 <ul>
 <li>determines whether to check the annotations (see above); if not just